eocdb/eocdb-webui/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the EUMETSAT OCDB Database System!
+Welcome to the Copernicus OCDB Database System (OCDB)!
 ================================

-The EUMETSAT OCDB_
+The Copernicus OCDB_

 .. _OCDB: http://ocdb.eumetsat.int